skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 When I took over I wanted to keep a bit of continuity, but at the same time I needed to place them in some sort of structured world.
 I came up with the map you see below.
-I decided that they all came from "Dunlock", and they were in the coastal town of Djoshport (named after their hapless former DM).
+I decided that they all came from "Dunlock," and they were in the coastal town of Djoshport (named after their hapless former DM).
 In our first session I stuck them on a boat for Grey Moor, the site of our first campaign.